Grand Tracadie, Prince Edward Island: Hotel Acadia and Acadia Spring

 The Hotel Acadia was a popular beach and wellness resort that operated for 12 seasons.
 The hotel opened its doors in the spring of 1894.
 This establishment gave Tracadie Beach the enviable reputation of being a health resort for those "run down" by overwork and nervous strain, and has undoubtedly resorted to robust health and renewed mental vigor many whose physical and mental depression was a great anxiety to their friends.

-The hotel tragically burned down on August 6, 1906.
+The hotel burned down on August 6, 1906.

 The Hotel was acknowledged for its excellent Acadian cuisine.
 This popular cuisine consisted of many fresh fish including: mackerel, codfish, haddock, lobster, clams, salmon, trout and other sea and harbour fish.
 The use of local meats, fruits and vegetables helped drive the admiration for this excellent cuisine.
 This food laid the ground work for what was to become known as folk food.